csev/dj4e-market/README.md

 If you already have a `.ve52` you can just activate it:

     cd ~
-    deactivate    # You don't want to be in a virtua environment when making a new one source ~/.ve52/bin/activate
+    deactivate    # You don't want to be in a virtual environment when making a new one source ~/.ve52/bin/activate

 At this point your prompt should indicate that you are in the `.ve52` virtual environment